dub-flow/subsnipe/README.md

 # Bug Reports 🐞

 If you find a bug, please file an Issue right here in GitHub, and I will try to resolve it in a timely manner.

+# Known Issues ⚠️

+-  On x86 Ubuntu (as well as Ubuntu running as WSL on an x86 Windows machine), `Subsnipe` seems to have issues finding CNAMEs for subdomains that don't have an A record.
+I couldn't replicate this problem on ARM Ubuntu or Ubuntu WSL (on a Windows ARM machine).
+I'm not quite sure what the reason for this it but it seems to be related to some internals of the Golang standard libraries.
+I'm putting this in the backlog for now.